How To Spring Clean Your Retail Store With This Checklist

 For your Records

-8. Rebecca Maalouf suggested hiring a temp to pull the last year's files, label and box them for storage.
-Then have them make new file folders with the same tags for the new year.
+8. Rebecca Maalouf suggested hiring a temp to pull last year's files, label and box them for storage.
+Then, have them make new file folders with the same tags for the new year.
 That way, she can find any old files (rarely needed), and the new ones are not overstuffed.

 9. How many outstanding POs do you have?
 Go through them religiously and cancel if they are still on backorder.
 There’s nothing worse to your cash flow than a forgotten shipment.